-IPSec VPN tunnels monitoring
+IPsec VPN tunnels monitoring

-This module allows you to view tunnels in active IPSec policies on the firewall (tunnels that have been set up using the native IPSec interface or virtual IPSec interfaces).
+This module allows you to view tunnels in active IPsec policies on the firewall (tunnels that have been set up using the native IPsec interface or virtual IPsec interfaces).

-Refresh This button allows data displayed in the table to be refreshed.
-Kerresn mis button allows data displayed in the table to be refreshed.
+Refresh This button allows data displayed in the table to be refreshed. --------- ---